righter83/checkmk_plugin_synology_backup/README.md

-# NEW VERSION
-Don't use this anymore: here a plugin which uses the API: https://github.com/righter83/checkmk_plugin_synology_backup

-# Synology Backup Status - CheckMK Extension Package
+# Synology Backup Status Plugin for CheckMK

 A CheckMK MKP plugin for monitoring Synology Hyper Backup and Active Backup for Business via the Synology DSM API.